 2. Advanced threat monitoring

 Security Service Edge includes various data and threat protection tools.
 These tools prevent and neutralize critical network security threats.
-They also allow security teams to put in place ZTNA security principles.
+They also allow security teams to implement ZTNA security principles.

 Under Zero Trust Network Access, all users operate within defined network segments.
 Users are tightly confined and have limited ability to disrupt or damage assets.
 Encryption and masking conceal network apps from the wider web.
 This reduces visibility to attackers.
 SSE also monitors user identity and activity in real time.
 This generates alerts and valuable insights from security data.